brontosaurusrex/cputoy/README.md

 # cputoy

-print cpu usage in linux with some vertical bars:
+print cpu usage in Linux with some vertical bars:

     |||||||||||
     |||||